113theavenues/113theavenues.github.io/index.md

 <p><b>1.
 How can I set the heating?</b><br>
 The heating is set by the control at the top of the stairs.
 You can set the day/night temp as required - instructions can be found inside the flap of the controller.</p>
+<p>Leave the heating on low when on holiday to avoid frozen pipes, especially in the winter months.</p>
 <p>Full instructions for the boiler are here:<br>
 <a href="https://113theavenues.github.io/Boiler-instructions.pdf">https://113theavenues.github.io/Boiler-instructions.pdf</a></p>